forestgrape/coronavirus/index.md

 ## Tropism of Coronaviruses

 > Tropism: The word comes from Greek 'tropos' which means turning.
-For the movement of an organism the tropism describes the change of direction upon a stimulus.
-In general tropism describes how organisms behave under different circumstances or stimuli.
-Here tropism for viruses is used in that sense: How viruses react to different circumstances.
-In literature tropism of viruses is sometimes used more narrowly: which cells and tissues they infect.
+For the movement of an organism, tropism describes the change of direction upon a stimulus.
+This is generalized to describe how organisms behave under different circumstances or stimuli.
+Here tropism for viruses is used in that sense, how viruses react to different circumstances: Which substances or cells under what condition the virions attach and whether and when they enter cells.
+What metabolism is started in which cells under what conditions.
+In literature tropism of viruses is sometimes used more narrowly: which cells and tissues are suspectible to infection.

 Both evolution and biological constraints yield the tropism of viruses.
 Evolution favours succesful survival both short- and long-term.
 Key factors for the tropism are:
 * cell types: